Permian–Triassic extinction event: Terrestrial plants

 The geological record of terrestrial plants is sparse and based mostly on pollen and spore studies.
+Floral changes across the Permian-Triassic boundary are highly variable depending on the location and preservation quality of any given site.
 Plants are relatively immune to mass extinction, with the impact of all the major mass extinctions "insignificant" at a family level.
+Floral diversity losses were more superficial than those of marine animals.
 Even the reduction observed in species diversity (of 50%) may be mostly due to taphonomic processes.
 However, a massive rearrangement of ecosystems does occur, with plant abundances and distributions changing profoundly and all the forests virtually disappearing.
-The dominant floral groups changed, with many groups of land plants entering abrupt decline, such as Cordaites (gymnosperms) and Glossopteris (seed ferns); the Palaeozoic flora scarcely survived this extinction.
+The dominant floral groups changed, with many groups of land plants entering abrupt decline, such as Cordaites (gymnosperms) and Glossopteris (seed ferns).
+The severity of plant extinction has been disputed.

-The Glossopteris-dominated flora that characterised high-latitude Gondwana collapsed in Australia around 370,000 years before the Permian-Triassic boundary, with this flora's collapse being less constrained in western Gondwana but still likely occurring a few hundred thousand years before the boundary.
+The Glossopteris-dominated flora that characterized high-latitude Gondwana collapsed in Australia around 370,000 years before the Permian-Triassic boundary, with this flora's collapse being less constrained in western Gondwana but still likely occurring a few hundred thousand years before the boundary.
+The collapse of this flora is indirectly marked by an abrupt change in river morphology from meandering to braided river systems, signifying the widespread demise of rooted plants.

 Palynological or pollen studies from East Greenland of sedimentary rock strata laid down during the extinction period indicate dense gymnosperm woodlands before the event.
 At the same time that marine invertebrate macrofauna declined, these large woodlands died out and were followed by a rise in diversity of smaller herbaceous plants including Lycopodiophyta, both Selaginellales and Isoetales.
+Data from Kap Stosch suggest that floral species richness was not significantly affected during the PTME.